supertestnet/superstore/README.md

 - [x] On a lightning payment's "Inspect transaction" link, instead of opening to lnbits, show a modal with instructions: "open lnbits, enter this in the searchbar"
 - [x] Add "loading..." to lightning invoice box in case the user clicks it before the invoice has actually loaded
 - [x] Custom ordering -- people have complained that the order in which products appear on their frontend does not match the order in which they appear on the backend, and they'd also like to be able to set them in a particular order without needing to copy/paste stuff between different boxes
+- [x] Educate merchants about resources like thebitcoincompany.com where they can use their earnings to buy visa gift cards -- e.g. merchants with a fiat webshop can load a visa card via bitcoin and unload it as usd in their regular shop, thus putting their bitcoin earnings into their regular workflow